-For projects within 15 miles of salt water - Certi-label roof shakes and shingles shall be secured with two (2) stainless steel type 316 nails.
+29. For projects within 15 miles of salt water - Certi-label roof shakes and shingles shall be secured with two (2) stainless steel Type 316 nails.

-For locations outside the 15 mile range of salt water - Certi-label roof shakes and shingles shall be secured with two (2) stainless steel type 304 nails, or hot-dipped zinc coated galvanized nails conforming to minimum standard ASTM A 153 Class D (1.0 oz/ft2) or better.
+For locations outside the 15 mile range of salt water - Certi-label roof shakes and shingles shall be secured with two (2) stainless steel Type 304, Type 316, or hot-dipped galvanized with a coating weight of ASTM A153 Class D (1.0oz/ft2).